astralord/astralord/README.md

 ### Hi there 👋, my name is Aleksandr

 - 🎓 I hold Master's degree in Financial Mathematics and Bachelor's degree in Applied Mathematics
-- 🔭 Currently work at Research Department of Huawei in St.Petersburg (Russia)
+- 🔭 Currently work in R&D at Nebius in Amsterdam
 - 🤖 Have a huge interest in Generative Deep Learning and Deep Reinforcement Learning
 - ⚡ Random fact: I have two cats, one can be spotted on my avatar pic